Neil Nitin Mukesh & Rukmini Blessed With Baby Girl!

 Related Articles

-- SHUT UP!
-When Katrina Kaif Told Neil Nitin To Say 'SORRY' To Shahrukh Khan For MISBEHAVING With Him
+- Katrina Kaif Was SHOCKED!
+When Neil Nitin Mukesh MISBEHAVED With Shahrukh Khan & Told Him To SHUTUP

 -